Adobe Photoshop has some of the best tools for removing unwanted objects from your image.

 When you drag the Spot Healing Brush, the tool creates multiple brush strokes.
 Spacing is how far apart two brush strokes are.
 Set to less than 25% for a clean repair.
 Spacing higher than that will leave gaps in the repair.

 We have already talked about changing the type of Spot Removal Brush to get optimal results.
 On the Options bar, you can also change the blend mode.
 This is how the new pixels blend with existing pixels.
-Normal is the default, but you also have Replace, Multiply, Screen, Darken, Lighten, Color, and Luminosity.
+Normal is the default, but you also have search, Multiply, Screen, Darken, Lighten, Color, and Luminosity.
 They will interact differently with your image.
 If you are not getting the result you want, change the blend mode.

 Tips for using the Spot Healing Brush tool